Introduction to Canvas

-Accepting the invitation to become the Teacher can be done in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email.
-(2) With the course still open, click the "Home" link on the course navigation menu.
-You will see a notification message from Canvas telling you that you have been invited to the course.
-Click "Accept" to join the course.
+Accept the invitation to become the Teacher in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email, or (2) With the course still open, click the Home link on the course navigation menu.
+You will see a notification message at the top of the screen inviting you to join the course.
+Click Accept to join the course.